 The Kelrath Language

 Although the pronunciation of the name Scimrahn is up to dialect, the word Kelrath is simply wrong.
 The true pronunciation is actually closer to "kel-grith".
 The original spelling is drawn from the transcripts of conversation with the Geetin prisoner who at the time appeared to have a throat infection.
 However my arguments to have the official spelling and pronunciation changed have not gotten very far.
 Keep in mind however that when saying "Kelrath", pronounce it "Kel-grith" especially when attempting to fool someone into thinking that you are one.

 The following is a small sampling of essential Kelrath words I was able to compile, this list is not nearly as complete as the Scimrahn listing but it serves for some rudimentary interaction with the Kelrath.

 bad: hephuk (heph-uk)

 don't know (don't understand): gychk yvoltha

 (gy-chk y-vol-tha) down: fit (fit)

 fast: dahom (dah'-om) food: gavoth (gav-oth) go: fadin (fa-din') good: volchk (volchk) goodbye: nuvo (nuvo)

 have access: mahnin (mahn'-in)

-hello: pheli (pheli)

-how: gelo (gelo) left: vorud (vor-ud') man: rakuchk (rak-uchk)
+hello: pheli (pheli) how: gelo (gelo) left: vorud (vor-ud') man: rakuchk (rak-uchk)

-me: voi (voi)
+me: voj (voj)

 name: maphat (ma'-phat) no: gychk (gy-chk) own: dathavo (dath-avo)

 quiet: kol (kol)

 Rantaa' family head: Mahalin (mah-alin')

 slow: thichk (thi-chk) stop: merchk (mer-chk) right: gezum (gez-um) up: yrok (y-rok) us: helel (he-lel) what: jeko (je-ko) when: moko (mo-ko) where: sido (si-do) who: daho (da-ho) why: buto (buto) woman: lojif (lo-jif)

+woman: lojif (lo-jif) yes: wami (wam-i) you (singular): bawen (baw-en)